 Closure of dormant Service Accounts

-The Platform incurs costs to maintain your Service Account on the BUZ’D systems, which we will waive for as long as you are active on the Platform.
+The Platform incurs costs to maintain your Service Account on the BUZD systems, which we will waive for as long as you are active on the Platform.
 If you do not earn store points or put funds into your e-Wallet for a period of 6 (six) months, your Service Account will be considered dormant.

-If there are funds remaining in your e-Wallet, BUZ’D will then deduct a monthy Account Maintenance Charge of Rxx (VAT inclusive) from your e-Wallet every month until you have either earned or spent store points or e-Wallet funds, or until your Service Account reaches a zero balance, whichever occurs first.
+If there are funds remaining in your e-Wallet, BUZD will then deduct a monthy Account Maintenance Charge of $5 (VAT inclusive) from your e-Wallet every month until you have either earned or spent store points or e-Wallet funds, or until your Service Account reaches a zero balance, whichever occurs first.
 When your Service Account has reached a zero balance, we may close the Account;

-If only unused store points remain in your Service Account, any remaining store points will be reclaimed by BUZ’D and transferred to a BUZ’D suspense account within the Platform, and we may close your Account;
+If only unused store points remain in your Service Account, any remaining store points will be reclaimed by BUZD and transferred to a BUZD suspense account within the Platform, and we may close your Account;

 If you Service Account does not contain store points and the e-Wallet has a zero balance at the time the Service Account becomes dormant, we may close the Account.

-If your Service Account remains in the dormant status for a period of more than 36 (thirty-six) months, all of your unused store points and remaining e-Wallet funds will be reclaimed by BUZ’D and your Account will be closed.
+If your Service Account remains in the dormant status for a period of more than 36 (thirty-six) months, all of your unused store points and remaining e-Wallet funds will be reclaimed by BUZD and your Account will be closed.

-Your unused store points will be transferred to a BUZ’D suspense account within the Platform and e-Wallet funds will be transferred to a suspense account on a payment platform authorized by BUZ’D for safekeeping.
-You will have the right to claim these funds for a period of 5 (five) years from the date on which the unclaimed funds were transferred into the authorized payment platform’s suspense account.
+Your unused e-Wallet funds will be transferred to a suspense account on a payment platform authorized by BUZD for safekeeping.
+You will have the right to claim these funds for a period of 4 (five) years from the date on which the unclaimed funds were transferred into the authorized payment platform’s suspense account.
 Users will be required to prove their claim by linked email verification and filling out a claim form.

 Dispute Resolution